Frequently Asked Questions

 Pursuant to the Settlement Agreement, a ‘Credit’ means a credit voucher that can be used to make a ticket purchase from Ticketmaster in the form of a single, transferable, non-refundable and non-cash convertible electronic gift-card of a value to be determined in accordance with the terms of the Settlement Agreement with no expiry date, subject to certain terms and conditions.

-If the Settlement Agreement is approved, Ticketmaster has agreed to a claims process to compensate ‘Credit Eligible Class Members’ of the Settlement Class with a credit voucher that can be used to make a ticket purchase from Ticketmaster in the form of a single, transferable, non-refundable and non-cash convertible electronic gift-card of up to CA$45.00, with the final value to be determined in accordance with the Settlement Agreement, with no expiry date, subject to certain terms and conditions.
+Ticketmaster has agreed to a claims process to compensate ‘Credit Eligible Class Members’ of the Settlement Class with a credit voucher that can be used to make a ticket purchase from Ticketmaster in the form of a single, transferable, non-refundable and non-cash convertible electronic gift-card of up to CA$45.00, with the final value to be determined in accordance with the Settlement Agreement, with no expiry date, subject to certain terms and conditions.

-‘Credit Eligible Class Members’ will be entitled to only one Credit, regardless of the number of purchases made during the class period of September 1, 2014 through to June 30, 2018.
+‘Credit Eligible Class Members’ will be entitled to only one Credit, regardless of the number of purchases made during the class period of September 1, 2015 through to June 30, 2018.

-The credit voucher may be used to purchase primary-sale tickets, parking, VIP packages, and certain merchandise on www.ticketmaster.com, www.ticketmaster.ca and www.livenation.com as well as Ticketmaster's moblie applications in Canada and the United States.
+The credit voucher may be used to purchase primary-sale tickets, parking, VIP packages, and certain merchandise on www.ticketmaster.com, www.ticketmaster.ca and www.livenation.com as well as Ticketmaster's mobile applications in Canada and the United States.
 They can be used only for events in Canada and the United States, and may not be used for Major League Baseball tickets or any resale tickets.
 The gift cards shall have no expiry date.

 Do note that the Settlement Agreement does not release claims asserted or certified in the Trade Desk Litigation (as defined in the Settlement Agreement) as of August 8, 2024.
 However, compensation you receive under the Settlement Agreement may be deducted from any amounts ordered or agreed to be paid to you in the Trade Desk Litigation, depending upon the outcome of that other litigation.
 “Trade Desk Litigation” means the cases captioned Thompson-Marcial v.
 Ticketmaster Canada LP, Ontario Superior Court File No. CV-18-00605906-00CP, and Gomel v.
 Live Nation Entertainment, Inc., British Columbia Supreme Court File No. S1811318 (Vancouver Registry).